calboo/Flare_Triggering/README.md

 These files are used to reproduce simulations with a two BR that collide over the course of the simulation.
 The parameters that can be changed in this simulation can all be found in the shared_data.F90 file and are the same as those for Flare_trigger_linear but with no x_amp and y_amp and instead a parameter for the collision velocity coll_vel.

 Additionally the injected fields can be set to be either corotating, counter rotating or non-rotating by selecting the appropriate lines in both the initial_condition.f90 and boundary.f90 files.

+## Visualisation files

+The visualisation files are all located in the Visualisation_scripts folder.
+The scripts are all written in IDL and require the Start.pro script distributed with Lare3d in order to run, in addition to the SDF and IDL directories distributed with Lare3d that allow the Lare3d output files to be read within IDL.
+The user must initiate idl with the command idl Start.pro and can then proceed to run the chosen visualisation script.
+The user must also be sure that the simulation data is available for the simulation and the data is being read from the right location within the visualisation script.